atsushieno/aap-core/docs/design/OVERVIEW.md

 We end up using XML for the metadata format (`aap_metadata.xml`).

 LV2 uses Turtle format, which is [questionable](https://drobilla.net/2019/11/11/lv2-the-good-bad-and-ugly.html) in that the format brings in extraneous learning curve.
+Even if Turtle itself is alright, having only serd and sord as the actual parser/loader implementation is problematic.

 A better alternative is obviously JSON, but for AAP there is a constraining reason to use XML - we have to retrieve plugin metadata contents, and only XML meets these two constraints: